gingerhome/gingee/docs/ai-context/ai-context.md

 -   **File Name:** `pmft.json` (Permissions Manifest)
 -   **Location:** `web/<your-app-name>/box/pmft.json`

-The `gingerjs-cli` will read this file directly from your `.gin` package during installation to prompt the administrator for consent.
+The `gingee-cli` will read this file directly from your `.gin` package during installation to prompt the administrator for consent.

 ### Structure of `pmft.json`